lyngon/redgrease/docs/source/client.rst

     gears = redgrease.Gears(r)

-This instaniates a Gears object, which only exposes the :ref:`RedisGears commands can be accessed <client_gears_commands>`, and not the normal Redis commands.
+This instantiates a Gears object, which only exposes the :ref:`RedisGears commands can be accessed <client_gears_commands>`, and not the normal Redis commands.
 This object is the same object that the above RedisGears client exposes through its ``gears`` property.